Eleanor Schofield: Career

 After graduating, Schofield joined the Stanford Synchrotron Radiation Lightsource.
 Here she investigated ways to characterise radioactive ground water waste.
 She moved to the University of Kent as a postdoctoral researcher in 2009, where she worked with Alan Chadwick on sulphur in waterlogged wood.

 In 2012 Schofield joined the Mary Rose Trust.
 In 2013 the ship drying began, and Schofield was responsible for developing a series of experiments with the Diamond Light Source and University of Kent.
 Today she oversees the conservation of the hull and over 19,000 other artefacts.
 Throughout her career at the Mary Rose, Schofield has been involved with the designers and exhibition staff.

 The hull of the Mary Rose was excavated from the sea in 1982, and has since been sprayed with a cold-water spray and polyethylene glycol to replace the cellular structure of the wood.
 It is kept inside an environment that allows controlled air-drying.
 Schofield continuously monitors the amount of sulphur and iron in the warship, working with Serena Corr at the University of Glasgow.
 Sulphur is present on the seabed, and became incorporated into the hull of the warship whilst it was underwater.
-Anaerobic bacteria react with sulphur in seawater, which can then produced iron sulfides by combining with iron corroded from fixtures and artefacts.
+Anaerobic bacteria react with sulphur in seawater, which can then produce iron sulfides by combining with iron corroded from fixtures and artefacts.
 She also works with Rachel O'Reilly at the University of Birmingham as part of a Leverhulme Trust grant that looks to develop polymers that can remove iron ions from the wood, which could prevent these damaging acids from forming.
 To do this, Corr, O'Reilly and Schofield use core magnetic iron oxide nanoparticles that are embedded them into a thermoresponsive polymer.
 The treatment can be applied as a liquid, directed to particular areas of the wood using external magnetic fields.
 They can then be set as a gel and peeled from the surface.
 She studied twelve of Henry VIII of England's iron cannonballs using synchrotron X‐ray powder diffraction.